LLMs can hide text in other text of the same length: Deeper analysis and best practices

 A key property of our method is the steerability of the stegotext $s$.
 Not only can we hide a secret text $e$ in a meaningful text $s$ of the same length, but we can also guide its topic, style, and tone using the prompt $k$.
 The principles for crafting a good prompt are the same as for conventional LLM generation: clearer, more detailed prompts yield better and more precise results, as evidenced in Figure \ref{shipping-demo2}.

 A common failure case is using a prompt that is too short.
 This is particularly problematic when $e$ begins with high-rank tokens, which is a frequent occurrence as the LLM must make low-probability choices to narrow down the context from a general state.
 This effect is visible in Figure \ref{fig:first_tokens_high_rank}, where we see that the initial tokens of Reddit texts have a significantly higher average rank, even after a generalist prompt like $k'=$ \textit{A text:}.
 A short prompt $k$ is therefore brittle; the initial, more random token choices dictated by these high ranks can easily derail the generation from its intended topic.
+A simple remedy is to invert the rank sequence.
+This shifts the disruptive high-rank tokens to the end of the generation, where the established context provides enough inertia to absorb improbable choices without breaking the narrative flow.
+Figure \ref{fig:rank_inversion_comparison} illustrates the stability gained by this technique.

-So in the end: longer, more detailed prompts work better.
-Of course, this comes at the cost of a larger secret key.
+In summary, longer and more detailed prompts generally work better, albeit at the cost of a larger secret key.
+When this is not feasible, rank inversion offers a valuable alternative to improve performance.